Submissions and Author Guidelines

 • Please do not abbreviate "MS" for "Member State(s)".

-How is my text reviewed?
+Is my text peer reviewed?

 In order to ensure that we reflect the author’s opinion accurately and completely, the author will be asked to give his or her final approval before publishing the text.